arun-curriculum/Rails-Two-Day/day_two/README.md

 #### Using validation methods

 - Before you even start - think and ask yourself what should I validate?
-- Add the validations after your associations in the model
+- Add the validations after your associations in the model.
-- in rails console you can run s.valid? to see if it's valid and then s.errors to see what's wrong if there is a problem.

 #### Validates Method